Adaptive variational Bayes: Optimality, computation and applications: Applications of adaptive variational quasi-posterior

-Our first corollary is about the situation where the sample is generated by the stochastic block model itself.
+The first example is about a situation where the sample is generated by the stochastic block model itself.
+The next corollary shows that the adaptive variational quasi-posterior is near optimal in this situation.
 This is a trivial consequence of \cref{thm:sbm:oracle}, and so we omit the proof.